-- Signal timing, phasing, and offset modifications, including an increase in cycle lengths from 110 seconds to 150 seconds in the PM peak hour.
-This provides an improved balance in delay between movements and would likely need to be conducted as a part of a wider signal retiming effort, required in the future to accommodate background growth and other projects by 2040. - Modify the existing unsignalized intersection of SW Jefferson Drive, SW and 12th Street, SW from a two-way stop controlled intersection to an all-way stop controlled intersection.
+- Modify the existing unsignalized intersection of SW Jefferson Drive, SW and 12th Street, SW from a two-way stop controlled intersection to an all-way stop controlled intersection.
 Modifying the SW Jefferson Drive, SW eastbound shared thru-right movement from a free movement to a stop-controlled movement would grant more acceptable gaps for pedestrians to cross Jefferson Drive, SW, along with reducing delay for right turning vehicles on 12th Street, SW.
 This would be subject to NPS approval.
 SI would get NPS approval on any permits needed for use of NPS land. - Modify the southbound 14th Street, SW approach to Jefferson Drive, SW to include a protected-permitted left-turn phase.

-In addition to vehicular mitigation measures, SI would continue to work with DDOT on the approval of the curb cut for the proposed new loading dock.
+In addition to vehicular mitigation measures, SI would continue to work with DDOT on the implementation of the curb cut and intersection changes for the proposed new loading dock.
 The following mitigation measures are recommended for bicycles, pedestrians, and loading:

 - Monitor utilization of onsite bicycle parking, as well as Capital Bikeshare stations within 1⁄4 mile.
 If demand exceeds capacity install new bike racks and/or a Capital Bikeshare Station.
-If a new Capital Bikeshare Station is required, consider locating it near the intersection of 7th Street, SW and Jefferson Drive, SW to fill an existing gap in the system. - Upgrade all curb ramps connecting to/from the South Mall Campus to meet current ADA standards. - Provide a new crosswalk across the westbound approach of Independence Avenue, SW at the intersection with 12th Street, SW.
+If a new Capital Bikeshare Station is required, consider locating it near the intersection of 7th Street, SW and Jefferson Drive, SW to fill an existing gap in the system. - Upgrade all curb ramps connecting to/from the South Mall Campus to meet current ADA standards. - Provide a new crosswalk across the westbound approach of Independence Avenue, SW at the intersection with 12th Street, SW. - Monitor passenger loading areas to determine if they continue to meet SI needs without impacting traffic operations on Jefferson Drive, SW or Independence Avenue, SW. - Create a loading management plan. - Schedule all deliveries made with trucks WB-50 or larger in advance.
+These deliveries would be scheduled to avoid the AM (7:00 AM - 9:00

-- Monitor passenger loading areas to determine if they continue to meet SI needs without impacting traffic operations on Jefferson Drive, SW or Independence Avenue, SW. - Schedule all deliveries made with trucks WB-50 or larger in advance.
-These deliveries would be scheduled to avoid the AM (7:00 AM 9:00 AM) and PM (4:00 PM 6:00 PM) peak periods, unless necessary.
-This would likely have a minimal impact on the South Mall Campus facilities, as the majority of deliveries with larger trucks currently occur during off peak periods. - Deliveries made in vehicles larger than a single unit truck should enter from northbound 12th Street, SW or eastbound Independence Avenue, SW to avoid wide right-turns into the proposed driveway. - Right-turns on red should be restricted at the proposed driveway and the westbound Independence Avenue, SW approach at the signalized intersection with 12th Street, SW.
+AM) and PM (4:00 PM - 6:00 PM) peak periods, unless necessary.
+This would likely have a minimal impact on the South Mall Campus facilities, as the majority of deliveries with larger trucks currently occur during off-peak periods.

+- Deliveries made in vehicles larger than a single unit truck should enter from northbound 12th Street, SW or eastbound Independence Avenue, SW to avoid wide right-turns into the proposed ramped loading dock driveway. - Right-turns on red should be restricted at the proposed ramped loading dock driveway and the westbound Independence Avenue, SW approach at the signalized intersection with 12th Street, SW.